• Skip to primary navigation

 • If you are having trouble cracking your egg straight into the bowl, then crack it into a small ramekin first and then pour that into the cup.

-• Don't forget to pierce the egg yolk as this will stop it from exploding.
+• Don't forget to pierce the egg yolk as this will stop it from breaking.

 • Make sure you cover the bowl with a plate.
 This stops the steam escaping and keeps the bowl at the temperature needed to cook the egg.